michaelo/daya/README.md

 -----------
 See releases in repo, or Build-section below.

-To install a release, download the platform-appropriate archive, decompress it, and put the resident hidot-binary somewhere in your path.
+To install a release, download the platform-appropriate archive, decompress it, and put the resident daya-binary somewhere in your path.

 Build
 -----------